In this article, we are going to show you exactly how you can add HowTo Schema using Rank Math’s easy-to-use Gutenberg block.

 - List Style: The steps in a HowTo are presented as a list.
 This option lets you choose whether the list is presented as an ordered list, an unordered list, or not a list.

 - Title Wrapper: The step titles are displayed as heading on the page.
 This option lets you choose if the heading is H2, H3…upto H6.
-You can even ditch the headings and choose a or as a wrapper.
+You can even ditch the headings and choose a

 - Main Image Size: This option lets you pick the size of the main image.
 You can choose between thumbnail, large, medium, and full size.